12 Ways HMRC can Catch You Out

 There has been an explosion in the number of small businesses in recent years.
 According to Small Business UK, 40% of those with collapse within the first five years.
 This gives the owners a significant incentive to cook the books if they are in trouble.
 Small business tax evasion could include not declaring income, taking payment in cash, or simply inaccurate or sloppy reporting.
 Some may apply personal expenses to the company, overdraw the director’s loan account unlawfully or eat their own food, as well as taking advantages of other perks!
 HMRC can compare businesses with other businesses in the same field to ascertain where wrongdoing is happening.
 It could also send agents in to visit the business posing as a customer to experience any illegal behaviour first hand.

 There has been a global crackdown on offshore accounts being hidden in exotic countries.
 The Common Reporting Standard is for the automatic exchange of information (AOIC) regarding bank accounts and assets on a global level.
 Originally, back in 2014 47 countries agreed to share information, from Argentina and China to South Africa.
 The agreement is known globally as s GATCA.
+Read more about offshore & worldwide disclosure.

 The US is ahead of the game in closing down offshore activity.
 This crackdown has also involved Switzerland where the bank Credit Suisse was involved in a number of investigations involving the UK, France and The Netherlands.